Louisiana vs. Old Dominion odds, prediction, time: 2026 college basketball picks for Feb. 16 from proven model

 The model projects the Ragin' Cajuns to have three players score 10.6 points or more, including Dorian Finister's projected 15.1 points.
 The Monarchs are projected to have five players score 12.3 or more points, led by Stephaun Walker, who is projected to score 18.4 points.
 The Over clears in well over 50% of simulations.

-So who wins Old Dominion vs. Louisiana, and which side of the spread hits well over 50% of the time?
+So who wins Old Dominion vs. Louisiana, and which side of the spread hits more than 50% of the time?
 Visit SportsLine now to see which side of the Louisiana vs. Old Dominion spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.